Welcome to Lacamas Shores

 Mr. Pittock built two homes on the north side of the Lacamas Lake and one on the south side.
 One of the north-side homes, the Pittock-Leadbetter house, built for his son Frederick and wife Bertha Leadbetter Pittock, remains, across the lake from Lacamas Shores and is on the National Register of Historic Places.

 In the 1970s the Leadbetter family sold 250 acres of Lacamas Lake land to a logging company after the City of Camas and Clark County declined to buy it from them.
 Developer Tom Shipler bought the land in 1977 and proceeded to log it, much to the dismay of many local residents who had referred to the area as “the Black Forest” because of its large tree coverage.
 Shipler and his partner Adolph Hertrich of Vanport Manufacturing, developed Lacamas Shores, in the late 1980s.
-The development originally contained 250 lots (now 254 to include 4 new lots along Michaelbrook Lane).
+The development originally contained 250 lots (now 253 to include 4 new lots along Michaelbrook Lane and the removal of one lot on El Rey).
 Shipler also donated 30 acres to Vancouver-Clark Parks and Recreation for the Heritage trail along Lacamas Lake.

 After the loss of the lake’s trees and the development of Lacamas Shores, local activists begin to closely monitor development within the city and influenced Camas leaders to protect remaining open space.
 In the 1990s, city leaders began purchasing greenspaces for the first time.

 The city of Camas was officially incorporated in 1906 and is named after the Camas lily, a bulb plant favored by the local Chinook tribes.
 Camas is a growing city with a population of 20,907 (2013) and estimated population growth to 46,460 in the next 20 years.